 The statistical rate of SIDS occurrence is about 0.05% or 1 death for every 2000 babies, according to the National Centers for Health Statistics.
 So while it is a rare occurrence it is still a leading cause of death.

-When a baby sleeps lying face down, there is the possibility that they may press their head down into the mattress.
+When a baby sleeps lying face down, there is the possibility that their heads may be pressed into the mattress.
 This in turn could cause a pocket of air to form right around their face.
 This makes for decreased breathing ability and air supply—certainly not an ideal situation.

 Clearly no parent sets out to put their baby in unnecessary danger.
 Hospitals typically swaddle newborns and encourage parents to continue doing so for better sleep, but it is definitely not safe to put a baby on the stomach swaddled.